sehHeiden/geospeed/readme.md

 Please contact me, when you read this and think I could have increased the code quality and speed.
 I use some public data, which still widely use shape files in Germany.

-## The Data used
+## The Data

 First I load fhe ALKIS (register) building data for all counties in the state of Brandenburg.
 All vector files are open data.
 The victor files are still offered as Shapefiles.
 From the ALKIS Dataset of Brandenburg I used the buildings and the parcels (with land usage).
 The files are stored per county!
 The geometries have some errors which Geopandas auto-detects and fixes.
-I assume, that makes loading the data so slow.
+In addition, some file can not be opened with the [fiona](https://fiona.readthedocs.io/en/latest/index.html) library from Geopandas, with the error message of multiple  geometry columns.
+Hence, we always use de new default: pyogrio.

 ## Task